shannonpeng/shannonpeng.com/app/content/projects/ultimate-guitar-hero.md

 Tabs serve their purpose — with time and practice, you'll be able to learn how to play a song from its tab.
 But in Spring 2019, my final project team in MIT's Interactive Music Systems class (21M.385/6.809) couldn't help but wonder if these tabs could offer something more.

-How can we turn static guitar tabs into a more dynamic, fun, and interactive learning experience?
+How can we transform static guitar tabs into a more dynamic, fun, and interactive learning experience?
 Here's what we came up with.

 ## How It Works